Kristen Stewart Moved On From Robert Pattinson, Ready To Marry Stella Maxwell?

 “Kristen doesn’t want this relationship going the way of her other messy romances,” the insider explained.
 “It’s typically impulsive on her part, but she insists Stella is the love of her life and she wants to lock her down.
 She may come off confident, but deep down, Kristen’s actually pretty insecure.”

-It is not officially confirmed when Kristen Stewart and Stella Maxwell will announce their future plans, but based on their previous relationships, it looks like the couple would like to continue their courtship for some more time before settling down.
-At the same time, Kristen has a very busy 2017 and 2018 due to the challenging roles she has accepted.
+It is not officially confirmed when Kristen Stewart and Stella Maxwell will announce their future plans, but based on their previous relationships, it looks like the couple would like to continue their courtship for a bit longer before settling down.
+At the same time, Kristen has a very busy 2017 and 2018, due to the challenging roles she has accepted.
 So, the chances of her getting engaged to Stella Maxwell in 2017 are pretty slim.

-Keep checking the Inquisitr for the latest news on Kristen Stewart’s dating life and do share your views in the comments section about her current affair with Stella Maxwell.
+Keep checking the Inquisitr for the latest news on Kristen Stewart’s dating life and share your views in the comments section about her current relationship with Stella Maxwell.

 [Featured Image by Alberto E. Rodriguez/Getty Images and Dimitrios Kambouris/Getty Images]